sdummett-at-42/ft_printf/README.md

 ### libftprintf.a

-You can use the library while you are compiling your source files:
+You can use the library while you are compiling your source files.
 Example:
 ```sh
 gcc main.c libftprintf.a